LaunchCode-Education-Archived/cs50x-live/calendar/cs50/unit1-fundamentals/module1/materials/exercises/debug/README.md

   an integer from the user
   7. Hopefully this is giving you a more tangible feel for what happens when `adder` executes.
   Feel free to tinker with the program and run it again.
-6. Repeat this proccess for each of the source code files you just downloaded.
+6. Repeat this proccess for each of the following source files:
+  1. `src1w/conditions-0.c`
+  2. `src1w/hello-1.c`
+  3. `src1w/hello-2.c`
+  4. `src1w/nonswitch.c`
+  6. `src1f/f2c.c`
+  7. `src1w/thadgavin.c` (if you dare!)

+TODO some loop material??